 EXAMPLE: You approved an employee’s request to vacation out before retiring.
 The employee submitted their written resignation and completed the DPC before going on vacation for six weeks.
 The employee is still employed through their vacation.
 Their employment will end when their vacation ends.

-- If the employee wants to stay employed instead of resigning and the Separation PCR has been submitted, please contact the HR Solutions Center (HRSC) and Payroll as soon as possible to have the Separation action reversed and the final check canceled.
+- If the employee wants to stay employed instead of resigning and the Separation PCR has been submitted, please contact the HR Help Line and Payroll as soon as possible to have the Separation action reversed and the final check canceled.

 - If the employee changes their mind during vacation and wants to stay employed instead of resigning—and the Separation PCR has NOT been submitted—no action is necessary.